This post contains affiliate links.

 On a bubble level, this means your bubble can be touching or slightly past the line.
 The line on the bubble level indicates a 2 percent slope or a 1/4 inch per foot, this works out to about 1.2 degrees.

 You’ll want to flip your level over so the side that was touching the tongue is now facing up and confirm your level reading.
 If you are getting a different reading you should check your level on a known level surface to see which side is accurate.
 Or buy a new level.

 If your ground was not level, you can still check your trailer by comparing the level reading you took of the ground to the reading on the tongue of the trailer.
 Otherwise, you’ll want to use the ground clearance check below.

-- 3) over-molded rubber end caps for non-marring leveling and shock resistance
+- PREVENTS MARRING: Over-molded rubber end caps for non-marring leveling and shock resistance

 Using Ground Clearance to Check Trailer Level